PrashantR30/brownie/README.md

-# Complete instructions for creating an Amazon VPC with Wordpress running on a Docker
+# Instructions for creating and monitoring a Wordpress Site on Amazon VPC.

-.. more to come.

 Brownie - Setup for brownie.turbo.mu
 ============================